-Sew a super soft Minky Rag Quilt.
-A perfect lap quilt or gorgeous new baby quilt.
-This super soft quilt is great for the beginning quilter.
+Sew a Minky rag quilt either as a lap quilt or a new baby quilt.
+This super-soft quilt is great for the beginning quilter.
 A simple DIY craft tutorial idea.

 It is only fair that my daughter has a favorite blanket to snuggle too, so I pulled out my sewing machine and got to work.